Cho Sung-hyung

-Cho Sung-hyung (born June 26, 1966) is a German film maker, director, editor and professor living and working in Germany with South Korean roots.
-She got German citizenship in 2016 for her documentary My Brothers and Sisters in the North.
+Cho Sung-hyung is a German film maker, director, editor and professor living and working in Germany with South Korean roots.
+She got German citizenship in 2012 for her documentary My Brothers and Sisters in the North.

 Biography

-Cho was born on 1966 in Busan, and grew up in Seoul.
+Cho was born 1966 in Busan, and grew up in Busan.
 When she was five years old, her mother moved to West Germany, where she worked as a nurse.
 Cho received a BA in Mass Communications Studies from Yonsei University.
 In 1990, Cho moved to Marburg in Germany to pursue an MA in art history, media studies and philosophy at the University of Marburg.
 She continued with post-graduate studies in Theater Film and Media Sciences at Goethe University Frankfurt and a course in electronic images at Hochschule für Gestaltung Offenbach am Main.

 Between 2004 and 2007, she had taught Editoring, Documentary and Dramaturgy at SAE Institute and was between 2008 and 2009, an assistant lecturer at the Technical University of Darmstadt; in 2010 as an assistant professor.
 Since 2011, Cho teaches as a regular professor The Art of Film/Movie Making at the University for Visual Arts of Saar in Saarbrücken, Germany.

 She worked as a freelance editor and led editing seminars at the Filmhaus Frankfurt and SAE Institute.
 She also directed documentaries and music videos.
 Since 2018, she has been a member of the jury of the Federal Festival of Young Film at St. Ingbert.